Eccodyne/Plant-Watering-System/README.md

 ***
 ### 🔎 How do I get started?
 - Download *.3mf file for the Plant Watering System Project on Makerworld: [Link](https://makerworld.com/de/models/2927499-garmin-g1000-controller-ms-flight-simulator-2024#profileId-3276793)
+- Print all parts with your 3D printer
+- Atatch the ESP32 board to the bottom of the housing using M2.5 screws
+- Attach the DS3231 RTC module to the bottom of the housing using M2.5 screws
+- Attach the water pumps to the buttom of the housing using hot glue
+- Attach the